jenniferyik/Capstone/README.md

 ## Problem Statement
 This project investigates the extent to which socioeconomic, demographic, and lifestyle factors are associated with the global prevalence of non-communicable diseases (specifically heart disease and diabetes) and variations in life expectancy.
 Using a large-scale dataset from Our World In Data which covers the period from 1950 to 2023, this study applies multiple linear regression and time series forecasting techniques to identify the most influential predictors and project future health outcomes up to the year 2073.
 The goal is to provide a robust, data-driven foundation for understanding the drivers of population health and for anticipating long-term trends.

-## Theme
-Modeling the Impact of Economic, Lifestyle, and Demographic Factors on Health Outcomes Using Regression and Time Series Techniques

 ## Research Questions
 1. What are the key socioeconomic, demographic, and lifestyle factors most strongly associated with the prevalence of non-communicable diseases (heart disease and diabetes) across countries from 1950 to 2023?